 Credentials, please!
 Ask your potential tax attorney about their credentials.
 They should be licensed to practice law by your state’s bar and have a Master of Law degree at minimum.
-Keep in mind that less qualified attorneys will have lower fees but may cost you more as the case drags onward.
+Keep in mind that less qualified lawyers will have lower fees but may cost you more as the case drags onward.

-Spend some time on the Internet and read reviews of potential attorneys.
+Spend some time on the internet and read reviews of potential attorneys.
 There are public lists for tax attorneys who are registered with organizations such as the National Association of Tax Professionals and Tax Law Association.

 Take advantage of these tools whenever possible.
 It’s only to your benefit to know as much as you can about who you’ll be hiring.